 These sessions are one-on-one with a registered dietitian and generally last about one hour.
 Primary topics discussed are weight loss, healthy eating, portion control and the importance of exercise.

 TYPE 2 DIABETES EDUCATION

-These sessions consist of two classes, both taught by a registered nurse and registered dietitian.
+These sessions consist of two classes, both taught by a registered nurse and a registered dietitian.
 These classes are scheduled one week apart; the first class is four hours long and includes a learning lunch and the second class is three and a half hours long.
-Class topics include healthy eating, exercise, acute and chronic complications, problem-solving, goal setting and on-going support planning.
+Class topics include healthy eating, exercise, acute and chronic complications, problem-solving, goal setting and ongoing support planning.
 We emphasize blood glucose monitoring as well as provide and train the patient on a glucometer if they do not already have one.
 We also discuss all medications and encourage healthy lifestyle behavior change.